FiraasM/TrafficSimulator/README.md

 # TrafficSimulator

-A Traffic Simulator made in C++ using the OpenSceneGraph C++ Framework
+A Traffic Simulator made in C++ using the OpenSceneGraph C++ Framework for my assignment in Computer Graphics